crweiner/hacktoberfest-swag-list/README.md

 - **Issues**: [Hacktoberfest issues](https://github.com/ToolJet/ToolJet/blob/develop/CONTRIBUTING.md)
 - **Notes**:
   - ToolJet have tagged issues on Github with the label good first issue for people who are not familiar with ToolJet's codebase.
 You can view them at: Issues for newcomers.
-  - Additionally, ToolJet havve added labels for the frontend (ReactJS) and backend (NestJS).
+  - Additionally, ToolJet have added labels for the frontend (ReactJS) and backend (NestJS).
   - More Details can be found [here](https://blog.tooljet.io/hacktoberfest-2021/)

 ### Z